huanghao/learning-django/chapter11/README.md

 Customize the default error views

-    In your templates root direcotry
+    In your templates root directory

     404.html (page not found)
     500.html (server error)